Marissa is the writer of ThePracticalMommy and the blog Mommy Knows What's Best. She is a stay-at-home mom to four and was a teacher.

 Rashes occur due to the pregnant skin being sensitive, perhaps more than ever.
 Rashes most often appear where the skin rubs together: under the belly bump, between the thighs, under the breasts, the inside of the arms, etc. They can also appear due to irritants that cause a reaction in the skin or due to excess moisture.

-To keep rashes at a minimum, try switching to products labelled 'hypoallergenic' or for sensitive skin.
-Also, applying a bit of cornstarch based powder in the problem areas might help reduce rashes.
+To keep rashes at a minimum, try switching to products labeled 'hypoallergenic' or for sensitive skin.
+Also, applying a bit of cornstarch-based powder in the problem areas might help reduce rashes.

 What Are Moles?

 Moles are the result of the overproduction of melanin in the skin that joins together to form a raised bump.
 Most are brownish in color, but there can be variations in color.
 Many moles are benign, meaning they are harmless, but there are others that can contain cancerous cells.